KEST: KEST

-With urban contemporary stations available on the FM dial by the 1970s, KSAN concentrated on other underserved communities in the Bay Area, including ethnic groups looking for radio programming in their language.
+With urban contemporary stations on the FM dial by the 1970s, KSAN concentrated on other underserved communities in the Bay Area, including ethnic groups looking for radio programming in their language.
 The station became KEST.
-In 1974, KEST changed its format to a mix of old time radio dramas, comedy recordings known as "Freeway Funnies" and talk shows.
-The station was known as "KEST Theater Of The Air".
-In 1977, KEST dropped the old time radio dramas and talk shows and changed formats to religious programming but surprisingly kept the "Freeway Funnies" until 1980.
+In 1974, KEST changed its format to a mix of old-time radio dramas, comedy recordings known as "Freeway Funnies," and talk shows.
+The station was known as "KEST Theater Of The Air."
+In 1977, KEST dropped the old-time radio dramas and talk shows and changed formats to religious programming but surprisingly kept the "Freeway Funnies" until 1980.

 In the early 1990s, KEST adopted a multilingual ethnic format and became part of Douglas Broadcasting.

 Translator station

-In 2019, KEST was granted an FM translator allocation on 104.9 MHz.
+In 2019, KEST was granted an FM translator allocation of 104.9 MHz.
 The coverage of this low-power outlet was expected to be limited to Southeast San Francisco and the city of South San Francisco.
-But 104.9 is also used by classical music station KXSC in Sunnyvale, California, serving the San Jose metropolitan area.
-KXSC is a fulltime simulcast of San Francisco classical station KDFC on 90.3 MHz.
+104.9 is also used by classical music station KXSC in Sunnyvale, California, serving the San Jose metropolitan area.
+KXSC is a full-time simulcast of San Francisco classical station KDFC on 90.3 MHz.

-When it went on the air, the KEST translator began interfering with KXSC's signal in some communities located between San Jose and San Francisco.
+When it went on the air, the KEST translator began interfering with KXSC's signal in some San Jose and San Francisco communities.
 In reaction, KDFC began an on-air appeal to listeners looking for interference complaints from the new transmitter.
 Eventually, KEST took its translator station off the air.